dennisXZX/web-developer-notes/Git.md

 ## Git

+### git diff

+`git diff` to compare the difference between the current working directory and the last commit.

+`git diff --stat` to get an condensed view of all the difference.

+`git diff --cached` to see the difference between staging area and the working directory.

+`git diff HEAD` to see the difference between staging area + working directory and the last commit.

+`git diff origin/master getRandomNumber.js` to see the difference of a specific file between two branches.

 ### git log

 `git log --oneline` to condense the log messages into one line.

 `git log -p` to see all the changes made to each commit.

 `git log --stat` to show number of insertion and deletion of each commit.

 `git log -3` to show the 3 most recent commits.

 `git log --author="dennis"` to list commits by a specific author.

 `git log --grep='fixed'` to limit commits output to ones with log message that matches the specified pattern.

 `git log -i -p -S"math"` to list all the commits that involve the word "math", ignoring case by using `-i` flag.

 `git log script.js` to list all commits that involve the script.js file.

 We can use multiple arguments such as `git log --stat --oneline`.